Thailand's drug laws are very strict. Period.

 Using, Buying & Selling Anabolic Steroids

 Thailand has a reputation as a steroid haven for bodybuilders, with all sorts of body enhancing drugs available over the counter.
-But be careful, because steroids could land you a jail sentence, even though you are readily sold the drugs by a willing pharmacy:
+But be careful, because steroids could land you a jail sentence, even though you may be readily sold the drugs by a willing pharmacy:

 Anabolic steroids have a maximum penalty of a jail sentence, as opposed to a maximum penalty under the Narcotics Act of death.
 While most police couldn’t care less that you are obsessed with making yourself look like the incredible hulk, many will use the opportunity to fine you and take you down to the station.